 A contraceptive implant is a device that is put under the skin in order to offer you an even dose of contraception without you having to take a daily pill.

 What is the contraceptive implant?

-Nexplanon® is a small rod 40 mm long and 2 mm wide.
+Nexplanon® is 40 mm long and 2 mm wide.
 That is, about the size of a normal matchstick.

-Only around 1 in 3,000 sexually active women using the implant will become pregnant each year, often because they were actually pregnant at the time of insertion.
-This is the lowest contraceptive failure rate of any method, including sterilisation (male or female).
-In fact in most studies of the implant, no women became pregnant at all.
+The contraceptive implant is over 99% effective.
+Only around 1 in 2,000 sexually active women using the implant will become pregnant each year, often because they were actually pregnant at the time of insertion.

 How does the contraceptive implant work?